ibonobo/sng_freepbx_debian_install_no_S/README.md

 2024-02-20 Version 1.0 is in BETA and for testing only.
 Not suitable for production systems.

-ibonobo: replaced switch -S with -s for add_repository
+ibonobo: replaced switch -S with -s for add_repository; added _no_s in name; must be used with --skipversion switch; even thus, the script rendered existing Debian 10 install unusable most likely due to conflicting libc versions - I will attach logs

 ```
  ______             _____  ______   __